We need to learn faster.

 The plans are ready and are being implemented.

-We will manage that over time.
+We will manage this over time.

 We need to become faster in acquiring new skills "at scale".